+You may need to take this medicine for a few days or weeks before you get any pain relief.
 The dose may need to be gradually increased.
 It cannot be started at a high dose, as this usually causes side effects.
 Some people get pain relief at low doses; other people need higher doses.
 Once we find the right dose for you, you will need to continue to take the medicines for as long as you have the pain.

 How long will I need to take Pregabalin?

 This will depend on why you are taking pregabalin and how your pain responds to treatment.
 You can continue to take pregabalin for as long as it helps your pain if you are not having any side effects.
 It may be necessary for your doctor to change the dose during your treatment.

 The combination of Pregabalin and alcohol can cause significant drowsiness if you have just started on this medicine or the dose has recently been increased.
 We advise you not to drink alcohol when you first start this medicine and while we are increasing the dose.
 Once you are on a stable dose and the drowsiness caused by the Pregabalin stops, you may drink alcohol in moderation.

 Can I take other medicines together with Pregabalin?

 The absorption of Pregabalin is affected by certain indigestion / antacid mixtures.
 Always tell your doctor, nurse or pharmacist which other medicines you are taking or buying, so they can make sure there are no interactions between your medicines.